Double Taxation of UK Income When Contracting Overseas

 Countries That Have a DTT with the UK

 What a contractor needs to do is look at the specific tax treaty for the country they will be working in and understand the rules before they begin work.
-This may be quite a task and we can offer you assistance at Contractor Taxation by suggesting an umbrella company to work with in the destination.
-They can compute the correct taxes for you and help in filing for tax relief prior to the start of work.
+This may be quite a task and we can assist you at Contractor Taxation by suggesting an umbrella company to work with in the destination.
+They can compute the correct taxes for you and help in filing for tax relief before the start of work.